Salience Model to Classify Project Stakeholders

 The term “stakeholder” is widely used in project management.
 Stakeholder is someone who affects a project or is affected by the outcomes of a project.
 They can be at any level such as external, internal, junior, senior and also they can be single individuals or entire organizations.
 Sometimes stakeholders can influence organizations or projects with their expectations.
 It is difficult to prioritize and manage them in wide and complex projects.
 Therefore some methods are used for classification of stakeholders according to their interests, power, requirements and expectations within a project.
-Salience model is recommended by the PMBOK Guide for identifying stakeholders.
+Salience model is recommended by the PMBOK Guide for classifyinhg stakeholders like other three models (power/interest grid, power/influence grid, influence/impact grid).

 The Salience Model